GFI MailEssentials adds internal server information to external email:

 All the other X-Headers (X-GFI-SMTP-Submission, X-GFI-SMTP-HelloDomain, and X-GFI-SMTP-RemoteIP) cannot be disabled from the configuration UI or MailEssentials registry as these are always appended when any email is processed by the MailEssentials filters.

 A workaround that can be used in Exchange environments is to create Exchange Transport Rules to strip the unwanted X-Headers as described below:

 - Create a transport rule in Exchange to match the messages having the unwanted X-Headers.

-- Select to "Remove this header", and input the respective X-Header values; multiple rules might need to be created for all the X-Headers that you need to strip.
+Multiple rules might be needed to be created for all the X-Headers that you need to strip.